Proxied, Air-gapped and Offline Environments¶

 -based upgrade.

-removed as well, otherwise the APT tool will raise an error and the procedure will abort.
+To allow the underlying APT update function to complete correctly, the default remote package source must be removed from configuration, otherwise the tool will raise an error and the procedure will abort.

 Move the configuration file to a backup location ignored by APT (whichever exists in your deployment):